RAF Bomber Command: Effectiveness of operations

 The greatest contribution to winning the war made by Bomber Command was in the huge diversion of German resources into defending the homeland.
-By January 1943 some 1,000 Luftwaffe night fighters were committed to the defence of the Reich; mostly twin engined Bf 110 and Ju 88.
+By January 1943 some 1,000 Luftwaffe night fighters were committed to the defence of the Reich; mostly twin engined Messerschmitt Bf 110 and Junkers Ju 88.
 Most critically, by September 1943, 8,876 of the deadly, dual purpose 88 mm guns were also defending the homeland with a further 25,000 light flak guns, 20/37 mm.
-Though the 88mm gun was an effective AA weapon, it was also a deadly destroyer of tanks, and lethal against advancing infantry.
+Though the 88 mm gun was an effective AA weapon, it was also a deadly destroyer of tanks, and lethal against advancing infantry.
 These weapons would have done much to augment German anti-tank defences on the Russian front.

+Mine laying operations were a major contribution to the disruption of German naval activities.
+Aerial minelaying was used on the iron ore routes from Scandinavia and U-boat training areas in the Baltic; in North-West Europe aerial mines sank seven times more ships than naval mines laid from ships.

+In operations Bomber Command laid 47,278 mines while losing 468 aircraft; Coastal Command contribution was 936 mines.

+Bomber Command and Coastal Command minelaying is credited with the loss of 759 vessels totalling 721,977 LT.

+German production was diverted into construction and manning of minesweepers and the deployment of flak batteries to protect ports and estuaries.
+Around 100 vessels, mostly cargo types and around 5,000 LT, were converted to Sperrbrecher mine barrage breakers to sail ahead of ships leaving harbour and of these about half of were lost to mines.